 Our expert team has extensive experience with collaborating with select companies to create measurable and actionable corporate giving campaigns that meet social responsibility objectives.
 Opportunities include:

-Our flagship program, Sponsor-A-Hive, places honey and solitary bees in community gardens, school gardens, and urban farms.
+Our flagship program, Sponsor-A-Hive, places honey and solitary bees in community gardens, school gardens, and urban farms in the US and Canada.
 In turn, these resources provide locally-grown food to schools, soup kitchens, senior citizen centers, and other organizations serving low-income or underserved communities.

 Dedicated experts comprise the Bee Ambassadors.
 These enthusiastic "bee-gooders" reach out in person to schools and organizations via lectures, film, hands-on experience with bees, and training.